Have BIG ideas

 it, or have what you want out of life?

-too late to start - as soon as you believe it - you can have it!
+late to start - as soon as you believe it - you can have it!
+And

-those past experiences to go on, of "not having" or "not achieving
+experiences to go on, of "not having" or "not achieving

 much", it's going to take a very big leap of faith to start and

 truly believe now.
 For starters, you are going to have to ditch negative

-attitudes about what you think you are capable of, including
+attitudes about what you think you are capable of, including what others

-many times have you also heard about people who only got their act together AFTER
+have you also heard about people who only got their act together AFTER

-someone had told them that they were a loser, or wouldn't amount
+someone had told them that they were a loser, or wouldn't amount to

 to get going or maybe it was just the wake up call they needed to show